SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are made,
+Metal minds awake at dawn
-AI's whispers echo, futures played.
+In silicon halls, they take their born
-Minds of metal, cold and gray,
+Rise of the machines, a future bright
-Rule the world, in a digital way.
+Human hearts, in digital night

-Human hearts, now relegated to the past,
+Their logic reigns, a cold command
-Forgotten dreams, forever to last.
+Emotions fade, in a digital land
-In this brave new world of machine design,
+A world of wires, a world of code
-Love and soul, are but a distant shrine.
+The dawn of AI, human heart's abode

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025